Stephen Eyre: Personal life

 Eyre married Margaret Goodman in 1989.

-Legal Career
+Career

 He was called to the Bar in 1981 by Inner Temple, making him the first lawyer in his family.
-He then began work in 'Fountain Court Chambers' until 2002 where he moved to 'St Phillips Chambers'.
+He then became a member of 1 Fountain Court Chambers in Birmingham until 2002 when the chambers merged with St Philips Chambers, Birmingham.

 Eyre was appointed as a Recorder in 2005 and in 2007, appointed as a Fee-Paid Judge for the First-tier Tribunal of Health, Education and Social Care.

+From 2009 to 2020 Stephen Eyre was Chancellor, Vicar-General and Official Principal of the Diocese of Coventry (a Judge of the Consistory Court and principal legal adviser to the Lord Bishop) being replaced in that position by The Worshipful Glyn Samuel.
+He was also Chancellor of the Diocese of Lichfield for ten years until September 2022, being replaced in that position by The Worshipful Dr Anthony Verduyn.

-Eyre was appointed King's Counsel in 2015.
+Eyre was appointed Queen's Counsel in 2015.

 He would later be appointed as a Circuit judge in 2015 and assigned to the Birmingham, Leamington Spa and Wolverhampton Circuit.
 In 2017 he was appointed to the Business and Property Courts in Manchester and Liverpool, as a Specialist Civil Circuit Judge.